aLPHAClASHEr/Wine-Quality-Prediction/README.md

 # Wine-Quality-Prediction

-Machine-learning work on prediction of wine quality using data set taken from Kaggle using Scikit-learn.
+Wine-Quality Prediction using datset taken from kaggle.